For

 In Illinois, county and municipal governments receive a portion of the income taxes collected by the State on individuals and corporations.
 This pool of revenue, previously 10% of income taxes, is the Local Government Distributive Fund (LGDF), which is returned to each community on a per capita basis each year.
 This system was established in 1969 when the state income tax was created instead of local governments collecting their own income taxes.

 In 2011, after this system had been in place for more than 50 years, Illinois lawmakers started taking a larger share of the local pie – reducing the agreed-upon 10 percent rate.
 When state lawmakers increased the state income tax that year, none of that increase was allocated to local communities.
-As of FY23, the percentage of income tax allocated to LGDF stands at 6.16 percent.

 How does this impact my taxes?